kcgrimes/tali/README.md

 5. Using phpMyAdmin or similar MySQL Database GUI, import the TALI .sql file to the desired database so that the TALI tables will populate
 6. Rename tali_init.php.tmpl to tali_init.php
 7. Edit tali_init.php to tailor TALI to your website’s configuration
+	1. This file contains all of the various definitions, and small explanations for each one.
+Read carefully!
 8. At this time, the user should not notice any changes to their website unless there are conflicting CSS definitions.
-The user should however be able to access /tali/index.php (Ex. https://www.domain.com/tali/index.php) and begin utilizing the modules!
+9. The user should however be able to access the “admin panel” TALI GUI at /tali/index.php (Ex. https://www.domain.com/tali/index.php) and begin utilizing the modules!
 	1. The initial access login is temporary and should be changed to a permanent, unique login ASAP:
 		a.
 Username: admin
 		a.
 Password: password
+	1. Although it is possible to set a hyperlink somewhere on the user’s website to access TALI, for security reasons it is suggested to instead setup a reasonably remembered redirect, such as /admin, pointing to /tali/index.php.
+This is done via the .htaccess file in the website’s root directory, or through a GUI such as cPanel, if made available by the website host.
+	1. If a user is attempting to access TALI with a defined temporary password, they will be redirected to the Account page to set their own unique password.

 ## Documentation